Abu Sayyaf: 2010–present

 In 2023, the government declared that Sulu province was free of Abu Sayyaf militants.
 In December, ISIS declared responsibility for the deadly Mindanao State University bombing.

 On March 22, 2024, the Philippines announced that Abu Sayyaf had been "fully dismantled", bringing an end to the decades-long jihadist insurgency.
 However, the group is still operating and attacking Philippine security forces.

 On April 24, 2024, Abu Sayyaf militants engaged in a brief shootout with police officers in Hadji Mohammad Ajul, Basilan, leaving at least one militant dead.
 After April 2024, the group was inactive following a further wave of continuous military operations.

 On July 6, 2024, President Bongbong Marcos commended the joint efforts and sacrifices that resulted in the weakening of Abu Sayyaf during his visit to the headquarters of the 11th Infantry Division (ID) at Camp Teodulfo Bautista in Jolo, Sulu.

 On December 23, 2024, three members of the Intelligence Service of the Armed Forces of the Philippines (ISAFP) were killed in an ambush by unidentified gunmen in Basilan.
 Despite the attack, Basilan province was declared free from Abu Sayyaf militants after the last remaining members surrendered to the authorities on December 26, 2024.

 The Philippine government is currently working continuously to revitalize and rejuvenate the dark image of former Abu Sayyaf strongholds with the restoration of peace and increased security with social and economic development for the inhabitants.

+On January 30, 2026, the Islamic State – East Asia Province claimed an ambush that killed 4 soldiers.
+This is the groups first claimed attack since October 2024.

 Supporters and funding

-Abdurajak Abubakar Janjalani's first recruits were soldiers of MNLF and the Moro Islamic Liberation Front (MILF).
+Abdurajak Abubakar Janjalani's first recruits were soldiers of the MNLF and the Moro Islamic Liberation Front (MILF).
 However, both MNLF and MILF deny links with Abu Sayyaf.
-Both officially distance themselves because of its attacks on civilians and its supposed profiteering.
-The Philippine military, however, has claimed that elements of both groups provide support to Abu Sayyaf.
+Both officially distanced themselves because of its attacks on civilians and its supposed profiteering.
+The Philippine military, however, has claimed that elements of both groups provided support to Abu Sayyaf.
 The group was originally not thought to receive funding from outside sources, but intelligence reports from the United States, Indonesia and Australia found intermittent ties to the Indonesian Jemaah Islamiyah terrorist group, and the Philippine government considers the Abu Sayyaf to be part of Jemaah Islamiyah.
 The government noted that initial funding for ASG came from al-Qaeda through the brother-in-law of Osama bin Laden, Mohammed Jamal Khalifa.

 Al-Qaeda-affiliated terrorist Ramzi Yousef operated in the Philippines in the mid-1990s and trained Abu Sayyaf soldiers.
-The 2002 edition of the United States Department's Patterns of Global Terrorism mention links to Al-Qaeda.
+The 2002 edition of the United States Department's Patterns of Global Terrorism mentions links to Al-Qaeda.
 Continuing ties to Islamist groups in the Middle East indicate that al-Qaeda may be continuing support.
 As of mid-2005, Jemaah Islamiyah personnel reportedly had trained about 60 Abu Sayyaf cadres in bomb assembling and detonations.